AstarVienna/irdb/METIS/docs/readme.rst

 1. Create a directory where your simulation notebooks will live, e.g. ``~/ScopeSim``
 2. install relevant irdb packages & download example notebooks into this directory
-3. in a Terminal, cd to ~/ScopeSim and execute jupyter notebook METIS_IMG_N.ipynb
+3. in a Terminal, cd to ~/ScopeSim and execute the notebook by calling ``jupyter notebook filename.ipynb``
 4. follow instruction and explanations in the notebook.